Michael Himes

 Father Michael Himes (May 12, 1947 – June 10, 2022) was a priest of the Roman Catholic Diocese of Brooklyn, New York.
 Himes was a theologian at Boston College in Chestnut Hill, Massachusetts.
 He served as professor and academic dean of the Seminary of Immaculate Conception on Long Island, New York, and as associate professor of theology at the University of Notre Dame.

 Education

-Himes received his bachelors at Cathedral College, located in Douglaston, New York, his masters at the Seminary of Immaculate Conception in Huntington, New York, and his doctorate in the history of Christianity at the University of Chicago.
+Himes received his bachelor's degree at Cathedral College, located in Douglaston, New York, his masters at the Seminary of Immaculate Conception in Huntington, New York, and his doctorate in the history of Christianity at the University of Chicago.
 He was the recipient of four honorary degrees.

 He was ordained to the priesthood May 27, 1972.

 Last lecture

 Michael Himes gave a talk he called "Last Lecture" at BC on November 18, 2008, in the Yawkey Athletic Center at Boston College in Chestnut Hill, Massachusetts, just outside the city of Boston.
 This Last Lecture speech lasting 52 minutes long, given by Himes, talks about "all the important things in life."
 Over 1,000 students, faculty, and staffed attended what would become one of his more prominent and popular marks on philosophical, theological, and ecclesiological thought.

 The speech marked the first in a series named for the talk given by Carnegie Mellon University professor Randy Pausch in September 2007, after Pausch was diagnosed with pancreatic cancer, from which he died in July 2008.
 The format encourages the speaker to discuss, in Himes's words, "the issues that matter most and have been truest in life."